Generic selectors

 1) Asking God to apply the precious blood of the sacrifice of Jesus Christ to cover and cleanse our sin:

-a) COLOSSIANS 1:14 In Whom we have redemption through His own blood, even the remission of sins.
+COLOSSIANS 1:14 in whom [Jesus Christ] we have redemption through His blood, the [remission] of sins.

-b) ROMANS 4:7 “Blessed are those whose transgressions are forgiven, and whose sins are covered [by the blood of Jesus Christ].
+ROMANS 4:7 “Blessed are those whose lawless deeds are forgiven, and whose sins are covered [by the blood of Jesus Christ];

-c) 1 JOHN 1:7 However, if we walk in the light, as He is in the light, then we have fellowship with one another, and the blood of Jesus Christ, His own Son, cleanses us from all sin.
+1 JOHN 1:7 But if we walk in the light as He [Jesus Christ] is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.

 2) Asking God to apply the precious broken body of Jesus Christ for the healing of the sinner’s mind and heart:

-a) 1 PETER 2:24 Who Himself bore our sins within His own body on the tree, so that we, being dead to sins, may live unto righteousness; by Whose [Jesus Christ] stripes you were healed.
+a) 1 PETER 2:24 who Himself [Jesus Christ] bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness–by whose [Jesus Christ] stripes you were healed.

 3) Deep and heartfelt sorrow for both the sin and the resulting evil: